Refer to the CFL's 2019 Broadcast Schedule page.

 In Canada, all regular season and playoff games are televised on TSN through the 2021 season.
 Check the schedules page for complete and team schedules with the knowledge that all games are televised on the TSN network in Canada subject to local blackouts.
-The 2018 schedule shows all regular season games on the full TSN network, but is subject to change.
-In 2017, the reality was two games were carried on TSN3 only.
-In 2016, all games but three were carried on TSN1 (plus additional TSN channels), the exceptions being two games broadcast on TSN3/4/5 and one game on TSN2 only.
+The 2019 schedule shows all but two regular season games on the full TSN network, but is subject to change.
+In 2018, the reality was two games were not carried on the main TSN1 channel.

 For the exact channels games will be available on as the broadcast date approaches, check CFLdb Statistics for a list of broadcasts from broadcast partners in Canada (TSN/RDS/ESPNC) and the US (ESPN) for the next two days.
 Starting in 2016, select games are available on TSN4K, available on select carriers in Canada.

-TSN's initial 2019 pre-season schedule includes four games to be broadcast.
-TSN broadcast five pre-season games in 2018 and RDS carry two pre-season games.
-The June 9th Hamilton @ Montreal game was added to TSN in an announcement June 4th.
+TSN announced four 2019 pre-season games on their broadcast schedule.
+TSN broadcast five pre-season games in 2018 and RDS carries one or two pre-season games.
 In 2017, TSN carried four and RDS one pre-season games, while 2016 saw four by TSN and two by RDS broadcast.

 For French language coverage, RDS carries all Montreal Alouette games and RDS/RDS2 carries select Ottawa RedBlack games as well as other CFL games each season.
-TSN/RDS have signed a 5-year agreement in 2013 (plus 3 year extension signed in 2015) to be the exclusive broadcaster of the CFL through the 2021 season.
+TSN/RDS have signed a 5-year agreement in 2013 to be the exclusive broadcaster of the CFL through the 2021 season (with a 3 year extension signed in 2015).

-For 2018, ESPN announced an initial schedule of 22 games on ESPN2/ESPNNews, while the remaining regular season and four pre-season games will be available on the $5/month ESPN+ subscription streaming service.
+The release schedule of the early 2019 season games has six games on ESPN broadcast networks with a commitment for an additional 14 with the remaining games available on the ESPN+ streaming service.
+For 2018, ESPN announced an initial schedule of 22 games on ESPN2/ESPNNews, while the remaining regular season and four pre-season games were available on the $5/month ESPN+ subscription streaming service.

 In 2017, ESPN broadcast 23 games on ESPN2/ESPNNews, including all playoff games and the Grey Cup Championship.
 The remaining games in the regular season were available on ESPN3.
 ESPN announced it would carry 20 games on ESPN broadcast networks in 2016, starting with the first game of the season June 23rd and ending with the 104th Grey Cup Championship in November.
 ESPN signed a 5-year broadcast deal to carry CFL games for 5 years starting in 2014.
 All CFL games are carried by ESPN, with select games (minimum 17 games/season) on ESPN/ESPN2/ESPNNews and the remainder on ESPN+.
 For the CFL broadcast schedule in the US and other International locations, please see the CFL's website with the scheduled broadcasts usually announced in a weeks before the first broadcast or check the ESPN TV listings.